OpTHyLiC: an Optimised Tool for Hybrid Limits Computation: Introduction

 \section{Introduction}

-In a physics experiment, the result must sometimes be interpreted in term of upper limits on the rate of a particular physical process of interest, dubbed signal. \OTH~offers an easy-to-use hybrid frequentist-bayesian solution to set upper limits for an arbitrary number of channels and backgrounds, using the \CLs~method.
+In a physics experiment, the result must sometimes be interpreted in terms of upper limits on the rate of a particular physical process of interest, dubbed signal. \OTH\footnote{Pronunciation: [optilik]}~offers an easy-to-use hybrid frequentist-Bayesian solution to set upper limits for an arbitrary number of channels and backgrounds, using the \CLs~method.
 It can be used for simple counting experiments where only signal, background and observed yields are provided as well as for multi-bin experiments where binned distributions of discriminating variables are provided.
-Statistical and systematic uncertainties are taken into account in a bayesian way, and correlations of systematic uncertainties accross backgrounds and channels are properly accounted for. \OTH{} can be downloaded from \cite{othweb}.
+Statistical and systematic uncertainties are taken into account in a Bayesian way, and correlations of systematic uncertainties across backgrounds and channels are properly accounted for. \OTH{} can be downloaded from \cite{othweb}.

 Other tools such as \mclimit~\cite{mclimit} or \roostats~\cite{roostats} provide the ability to compute limits using the hybrid method.
-However, \OTH~was specifically optimized for this method: it is light, simple and fast.
-Furthermore, it provides several options to configure the treatment of statistical and systematic uncertainties.
+However, \OTH~was specifically optimized for this method: it is lightweight, simple and faster than the tools most often used currently (even in complex cases with many backgrounds, channels and nuisance parameters, limits are typically computed in one minute or less).
+Furthermore, it provides several options to configure the treatment of statistical and systematic uncertainties. \OTH~does not support profiling of uncertainties; the motivations for this choice are discussed in the next section.

 The document is organized as follows.
+Typical situations in which \OTH~can be used are described in Sec.~\ref{sec:Purpose}.
 The notations used in this paper are introduced in Sec.~\ref{sec:Notations}.
 The statistical method implemented in \OTH~is described in Sec.~\ref{sec:MethodDescr}.
 The software is described in Sec.~\ref{sec:SoftDescr} and its validation in Sec.~\ref{sec:SoftValid}.